dolson8874/sunnypilot/README.md

  Any damage or consequences are at the user’s responsibility.

 <br><br>
-# 🚘 This repository adds LAND ROVER vehicles to Sunnypilot.
+# 🚘 This branch adds LAND ROVER vehicles to Sunnypilot.
  lrmaster-SP-tici is for C3 branch. lrmaster-SP is for C3X branch.